 View, submit or sign petitions

 Individuals or groups can create a petition and visitors can add their details to the petition to "sign" it.
 This makes it easy to collect signatures and it also makes it easier to reply by e-mail.
 Unfortunately, We cannot consider petitions hosted on other websites as we are unable to verify the signatures.

 You can also submit petitions the traditional way of collecting signatures by hand and sending it to us (a paper petition).
 To submit a paper petition, the easiest way is to write a short piece telling people what you are asking for.
 Leave space for people to put their name, address and signature.
 Pass copies around friends, family or leave copies in shops and community spaces for people to sign.
 We have produced a template which you can download, print off and use to write your petition - you just need to fill in the gaps.

-Once you have your signatures, make sure you put all of your own contact details on there, and post it to Governance Services.
+Once you have your signatures, make sure you include all of your own contact details, and post it to Governance Services.

 Other organisations you may need to contact

 We have included the contact webpages for various public service bodies in the Coventry area.
 Depending on the issue you wish to raise within your petition, you may be better served in addressing your concerns to another public body – for example, if you wish to campaign to change a bus route, you should contact Transport for West Midlands (TfWM), not the Council.
 If you are in any doubt, feel free to contact us.

 - West Midlands Police